 - The city hosts the annual Día de Muertos (Day of the Dead) parade and festivities during the last week in October.

-Many people visit Mexico and never utter a word of Spanish!
-However, as a general rule, you should know at least a few words of Spanish.
-Download my free Basic Spanish Words & Phrases list here!
-Pro Tip: Save it on your phone as an image, so you can have it handy even if you’re off-WiFi.
+Download the free Basic Spanish Words & Phrases list below, and save it on your phone as an image, so you’ll have it even if you’re off-WiFi.

 As far as Mexico City goes, if you stick to the more touristic parts, you should be fine with very basic Spanish.
-If you want to venture off the beaten path, be advised most people in the pueblos (small towns) won’t speak any English.
+If you want to venture off the beaten path, be advised most people in the pueblos (small towns) speak little to no English.